immartian/re_future/china_emergence.md

 Economic forces tip emergence in several ways:

 1. Distributed wealth becomes distributed memory.
 Wealth is not merely material; it stores recursive autonomy.
 As individuals gain choice of consumption, private assets, and access to external systems, they acquire recursive independence.
-These local \$\Psi\$ clusters seed future civic and institutional coherence.
+These local $\Psi$ clusters seed future civic and institutional coherence.

 2. The entrepreneurial class acts as a catalyst for emergence.
 Entrepreneurs operate in recursive feedback loops—experimenting, refining, and scaling.
 These high-potential actors generate cultural and institutional shifts, even if unofficial.
 When the regime suppresses this class, it undermines its own emergence potential.